- Social care

-Are you or someone you know finding it difficult to manage every day activities?
+Are you a carer finding it difficult to manage every day activities whilst carrying out your carer role?
 Check if help may be available for you.

-You will be asked questions to help us understand your needs and what, if any, equipment or services we can provide to help you.
+You will be asked questions to help us understand your needs and what, if any, information and advice, equipment or services that may help you in your caring role.

-A self-assessment can be completed by anyone who is having difficulty carrying out everyday activities, provided they are aged 18 or over and live within the London Borough of Bexley boundary.
+A carer self-assessment can be completed by anyone who is a carer and who is having difficulty carrying out everyday activities, provided they are aged 18 or over and live within the London Borough of Bexley boundary.